 - Two weeks after their second dose series (such as Pfizer or Moderna) or

-- Two weeks after a single dose vaccine (such as Johnson and Johnsons, Janssen vaccine)
+- Two weeks after a single dose vaccine (such as Johnson and Johnson vaccine)

 No. Unvaccinated students, taking credit or noncredit classes, may enroll in online courses and receive non-instructional (student services, library, tutoring) services through remote means.
 In addition, students demonstrating an approved exemption to vaccination may be physically present on campus, provided they follow other safety measures at the direction of the college.

-Individuals covered by this policy who seek an exemption must complete the request form and submit using the following links:
+Individuals who seek an exemption must complete a request form and submit using the following links:

 Exemption forms will be reviewed as quickly as possible.
-Once a decision is rendered, a message will be sent to your PCC assigned email account with that information.
-If approved, you will be enrolled in a weekly Covid-19 testing requirement as a condition of the exemption and campus safety protocols.
+Once a decision is rendered, a message will be sent to your PCC-assigned email account with the decision of your application.
 Follow-up questions can be sent to email@example.com